Project goals

 The impact

-Feedback from testing and customer adoption indicates that users value customizable, efficient, and intuitive sidebar widgets that enhance their ability to navigate and access information quickly.
-With my help, the widget panel was successfully added to the design system pattern.
-So the panel and all of the widget variants are now utilized by the entire UX team.
+Feedback from testing and customer adoption indicates that users appreciate customizable, efficient, and intuitive sidebar widgets that improve their ability to navigate and access information quickly.
+With my help, the widget panel was successfully added to the design system patterns.
+The entire UX team is now utilizing the panel and all of the widget variants.